-Similarity Accepted Deduction 10% If 11% - 20% (50% deduction from the total of said assignment) If more than 20% (Zero in the said assignment)
+Similarity Accepted Deduction 10% If 11% - 20% (50% deduction of the total possible marks of said assignment) More than 20% (Zero in the said assignment)

 Code of Conduct

 The American University in the Emirates offers students a community to learn and grow.
 Students are expected to demonstrate behavior that is consistent with the core values of the American University in the Emirates and uphold the responsibilities outlined in the policy on Student's Rights and Responsibilities and the conduct expectations outlined in this policy.
 This policy applies to all undergraduate and graduate students who are registered at AUE or are enrolled in a course or program.